thechiefumar/Ethical-Hacking-Notes/README.md

 | **Intermediate** | Vulnerability scanning, exploitation, CEH or TryHackMe |
 | **Advanced**     | OSCP, Red Teaming, advanced exploits, custom scripts   |

----

-Would you like a **step-by-step roadmap** tailored to your current experience level (e.g., beginner or intermediate)?
-I can build one for you.